radovandelic/cleancalc/specs.md

 * subtract: function
   *  args: 2
        * arg1: a number
-           * purpose: to be subtracted
+           * purpose: the minuend
        * arg2: a number
-           * purpose: to be subtracted
+           * purpose: the subtrahend
    * return: subtracted number
    * behavior: calculates the difference of the two arguments
    * purpose: to subtract two numbers